 - Preheat your oven to 250 F.

 - Bake for 15 to 20 minutes, or until the wax has melted.
 Stay close by to keep an eye on things.
+If you detect any smoke, grab the oven mitts and take the muffin tins out of the oven.

 Allow the crayons to cool and harden sufficiently, then pop them out and they're ready to use.